 About the Author

-Ronald Dod is the Cofounder and Owner of Visiture, a search marketing agency focused on Search Engine Marketing for eCommerce Businesses.
+Ronald Dod is the Cofounder and CEO of ReaLift, a solution that combines augmented reality with online shopping experiences.
 His passion is helping eCommerce and marketing professionals navigate the SEO landscape and put together a plan to increase new qualified traffic and conversions.

 Ready to see Mopinion in action?